bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 * Next week, you will introduce [Express.js](https://expressjs.com/), a flexible Node.js web application framework to provide server-side logic to web applications.

-* You will use [Insomnia](https://insomnia.rest/products/insomnia) to test APIs, so make sure to install it on your machine and be familiar with using it.
+* The next unit will introduce students to Express.js and creating server-side routes.
+To test these routes, students will use an app called Insomnia.
+Be sure to have Insomnia installed on your computer before class.
+To install, visit the [Insomnia installation page](https://insomnia.rest/download)

+* Students will also start using Heroku to host their web applications in the next unit.
+Be sure to install the Heroku CLI on your computer.
+For extra guidance, you can follow the [Heroku CLI installation guide on the Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/how-to-install-the-heroku-cli).

 ## Resources